zpainter/iassist/content/community/dvig.md

 For more information please contact **DVIG co-chairs**:

-- Amber Leahey, amber.leahey@utoronto.ca
+- Amber Leahey, amber.leahey [ at ]utoronto.ca
-- Paula Lackie, plackie@carleton.edu
+- Paula Lackie, plackie [ at ] carleton.edu